What is a Veterinary Technician?

 How to Become a Veterinary Technician

-If you are an aspiring veterinary technician, you should attend a two-year veterinary technology program that has received accreditation from the American Veterinary Medicine Association (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA).
+If you are an aspiring veterinary technician, attend a two-year veterinary technology program that has received accreditation from the American Veterinary Medicine Association (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA).
 You will usually earn an associate degree upon completing such a program.
-You can find a list of accredited programs in the United States and Canada on the AVMA website: Veterinary Technology Programs Accredited by the AVMA CVTEA.
+Find a list of accredited programs in the United States and Canada on the AVMA website: Veterinary Technology Programs Accredited by the AVMA CVTEA.

 Your formal training will include laboratory and clinical work with live animals.
 If you are a high school student who is interested in this field, make sure to take science classes such as biology, as well as math classes.
 You should also consider volunteering at a veterinarian's office or an animal shelter, where you can get experience and find out if you enjoy working in this environment.